How to Choose Fruit Trees to Plant: Climate, Varieties & More

 TREE GROWING CONDITIONS

 When you’re in the market for trees, you’ll want to keep several things in mind.
-One is pretty obvious: What are the growing requirements of the tree you are interested in?
+One being: what are the growing requirements of the tree you are interested in?
 Do some research before making a purchase.
 Does the tree need full sun, or protection from wind or frost?
 Ample or modest water?
 Warm conditions to bear fruit?

-Beyond the suitable growing zones, which sort of broadly lump similar climates together, many fruit trees will also have more specific “chill hours” requirements
+Beyond a compatible growing zone, many fruit trees will also have specific “chill hours” requirements

 Fruit Trees & Chill Hours

 It is probably common sense that heat will influence a fruit trees productivity.
 Certain types of fruit trees crave heat and cannot tolerate harsh freezing weather, such as citrus, bananas, and mangoes.
-On the other hand, did you know that a lot of fruit trees need cold weather to bear fruit too?
-Without the right amount of exposure to cold temperatures, also known as chilling hours, the trees blossom development is altered and can lead to shoddy crops.
+On the other hand, did you know that many fruit trees need cold weather to bear fruit too?
+Without the right amount of exposure to cold temperatures, also known as chilling hours, the tree’s hormones aren’t triggered to produce fruit.

 UC Master Gardeners and Bay Laurel Nursery, on chill hours